 Using creativity and problem solving, animators use motion to bring characters and objects to life in films, video games, and TV shows.
-Students will develop a solid foundation in 2D, pieces for their portfolio, and confidence using Harmony's ToonBoom software.
+Students will develop a solid foundation in 2D, pieces for their portfolio, and confidence using industry-recognized software.